sctg-development/rust-photoacoustic/docs/audio-stream-reconstruction-guide.md

 ## Overview

-This guide explains how real-time audio data is received from a server, reconstructed into playable audio buffers, and made available through Web Audio API context nodes in a React TypeScript application.
+This guide explains how real-time audio data is received from the rust photacoustic server, reconstructed into playable audio buffers, and made available through Web Audio API context nodes in a React TypeScript application.
 The system processes Server-Sent Events (SSE) containing audio frame data and reconstructs them into a continuous audio stream using the Web Audio API.

 ## Architecture Overview